 The business that undoubtedly bore a considerable amount of the brunt of the pandemic is looking to rise again after the lockdown relaxation this year 2021.
 Oyo took its first step towards growth by raising funding from the American software giant, Microsoft, as part of strategic investment.

 Along with Microsoft, Oyo has a set of other strategic investors, which includes Chinese ride aggregators Didi Chuxing; South-East Asian ride-hailing giant, Grab and Airbnb, American online marketplace for lodging, tourism, and homestays.

-Oyo has raised a funding of $4.1B in total, as of August 20, 2021.
-The company raised $5Mn in their last funding round dated 20th August 2021, led by Microsoft.
-The company has seen 20 funding rounds to date.
+Oyo has raised a funding of $3.1B in total, as of January 13, 2022.
+The company raised $29.72Mn in funding on January 13, 2022.
+Oyo previously raised an undisclosed debt financing round on December 16, 2021.
+The Ritesh Agarwal-led company raised its Series F round worth $5Mn on 20th August 2021, which was led by Microsoft.
+The company has seen 22 funding rounds to date.

 |August 20, 2021||Corporate Round||$5M||Microsoft|

 |July 16, 2021||Debt Financing||$660M||-|